AnastasiiaSt/Capstone-Project/README.md

 ```sh
 poetry install --no-dev
 ```
-5. Pandas profiling report for training data can be created using the following command:
+5. Pandas profiling report for training data can be created using the following command (default path is repository's root):
 ```sh
 poetry run report
 ```
-As a result, html file with the report will be created in repository's root.<br>
 6. Model can be trained with the following command:
 ```sh
 poetry run train
 ```
-Default model is Decision Tree with maximum depth = 10.
+Default model is Decision Tree with maximum depth of 10.
 You can select model and define hyperparameters in the CLI.
 For instance:
 ```sh
 poetry run train --model="Logistic Regression" --regularization=2.5 --max_iter=1000 --scaling=True
 ```